Somayyah/AAA-Examples-and-explaination/README.md

    2. Apply the rule to a specific interface if login rule isn't named default with the following commands:<br>
 ```line [aux | console | tty | vty] start_number end_number```<br>
 ```login authentication [list-name]```<br>

+**IMPORTANT**<br>
+The additional methods of authentication are used only if the previous method returns an error, not if it fails.
+To specify that the authentication should succeed even if all methods return an error, specify none as the final method in the command line.<br>